julian-heng/cbr2pdf/README.md

 ## Help Output
 ```
 Usage:  ./cbr2pdf.sh --option --option VALUE

     Options:

     [-v|--verbose]          Enable verbose output
     [-x|--extract]          Only extract files
     [-h|--help]         Displays this message
     [-k|--keep]         Keep extracted files
     [-q|--quiet]            Suppress all output
+    [-p|--parallel "VALUE"]     Run in parallel
+    [-l|--log-level "VALUE"]    Determine level of output details
     [-i|--input "DIRECTORY"]    The input path for the files
     [-o|--output "DIRECTORY"]   The output path for the converted files
     [--version]         Print version number
     [--no-spinner]          Disable the spinner
     [--no-summary]          Disable printing summary (still print failed)
     [--no-color]            Disable color output
     [--no-list]         Disable printing file listing

     This bash script convert all comic book archives with the
     file extension .cbr or .cbz recursively from a folder
     to PDF files in a seperate folder.
 It can also do single
     files.

     This script mainly uses ImageMagick to convert the images
     to pdf files and 7zip/p7z to extract the archives.

     Made by Julian Heng

 [!]
 Both folders must already exist before starting this script
 ```